hotwer/entity-manager/entity_documentation.md

 $entity = MyEntity::where(array('field' => array('LIKE' => 'value%')), $connection);
 $entity = MyEntity::create(array('field' => 'new inserted value'), $connection);

-//you can also, if you're not going to need any connection you can pass false as well
+//you can also, if you are not going to need any connection you can pass false as well
 //(like getting the table name, primary key(s) or w/e)
 $entity = new MyEntity(array('connection' => false))
 ```